 The motoring industry has long bragged that the cars of the near future will be driverless, but it seems someone forgot to mention it to the world's cities.

-For autonomous driving to become a reality, there's an enormous amount of infrastructure (and legislation) that needs to be in place beforehand, but a new study's revealed that 94 per cent of the world's cities are failing to prepare.
+For self-driving cars to become a reality, there's an enormous amount of infrastructure (and legislation) that needs to be in place beforehand, but a new study's revealed that 94 per cent of the world's cities are failing to prepare.

 Conducted by the National League of Cities, it claims that only six per cent of the 68 cities included in the study have long-term transportation plans that take the future effect of driverless cars into account.
 And while Audi's promised driverless cars by 2016, if cities lack the vision to support such an endeavour the benefits will be lessened considerably.